EnricoGiampieri/jmt-python/README.md

 * Each JSON MUST be either:
     - an object
     - an array
+    - a string
+* the strings-only JSON lines MUST be ignored and can be treated as comments
 * The serialized data MUST start with one object
 * Every object MUST be followed by one or more arrays
     - all these arrays MUST have the same number of elements